 If you can, you should mix up the media on your About Us page to add variety and break up the text in your page design.

-Links and calls to action
+Social media links and calls to action

-Be sure to incorporate any relevant links into your copy and think about how you can continue the visitor’s journey by encouraging them to:
+Be sure to incorporate any relevant CTA links into your copy and think about how you can continue the visitor’s journey by encouraging them to:

 - Follow your social accounts